Yiannis1234/ocado-foresight-presentation/final_script_10min.md

 2.  **Path 2 (Bottom):** We use AI to go Local.

 **How does AI help?**
-AI allows robots to work in messy environments.
+AI Vision allows robots to "see" in messy environments.
 They don't need a perfect grid anymore.
-They can see and adapt.
+They can adapt to old shops.
 This unlocks **Path 2: The Local Mesh**."

 **[CLICK TO NEXT SLIDE]**